roundcopy/pulent-2022/src/pages/posts/antifragile-university.md

 ---
-title: "Antifragility of universities"
+title: Antifragility of universities
-author: "Nikola Balić"
-date: "2020-09-01"
+core_topic: true
-slug: "antifragile-university"
+slug: antifragile-university
+tags:
+  - antifragility
+  - universities
+  - europe
-description: "Antifragility is a challenging concept and it is sometimes hard to grasp but can be a useful mental model when thinking about the future of universities."
+description: Antifragility is a challenging concept and it is sometimes hard to grasp but can be a useful mental model when thinking about the future of universities.
-hero: "/images/antifragile.jpeg"
+hero: /images/antifragile.jpeg
-tags: ["antifragility","universities", "europe"]
+date: 2020-09-01
+author: Nikola Balić
-layout: "../../layouts/BlogPostLayout.astro"
+layout: ../../layouts/BlogPostLayout.astro
 ---

 As defined by Nassim Nicholas Taleb, antifragility is a property of a system to not only resist but to thrive in extraordinary circumstances.